vilmibm/tildetown-admin/README.md

 ## Installation / setup

-Refer to the rather rough [serversetup.md](server setup guide). just ask ~vilmibm though if you want to set this up.
+Refer to the rather rough [server setup guide](serversetup.md). just ask ~vilmibm though if you want to set this up.

 ## Authors